Skip to main content

 Mythos

-Cursor is an AI-native 🏷️#code-editor built by Anysphere Inc., founded in 2022 by four MIT classmates — Sualeh Asif, Arvid Lunnemark, Aman Sanger, and Michael Truell.
-Forked from 📝VS Code, Cursor integrates AI autocomplete, chat, and autonomous agents directly into the editing experience.
-It reached $1B ARR and a $29.3B valuation by November 2025 — a 3x leap in six months — with 📝OpenAI attempting an acquisition before Anysphere chose to raise instead.
+Cursor is an AI-native 🏷️#code-editor built by Anysphere Inc. and forked from 📝VS Code, integrating AI autocomplete, chat, and autonomous coding agents directly into the editing surface.
+Anysphere was founded in 2022 by four MIT classmates — Sualeh Asif, Arvid Lunnemark, Aman Sanger, and Michael Truell — and as of November 2025 the company had reached $1B ARR and a $29.3B valuation, with 📝OpenAI attempting an acquisition before Anysphere chose to raise instead.

 Contexts